 Fortunately, rosacea is a treatable skin condition.
 Topical and oral medications are effective in the treatment of the small red bumps of rosacea, but they are not effective for the redness/flushing and broken blood vessels associated with the condition.

-The Pulsed Dye Laser or PDL is the gold standard for treating facial redness and superficial blood vessels.
-The laser specifically targets hemoglobin, the major component of red blood cells.
+The Pulsed Dye Laser or PDL and the KTP lasers are the gold standard for treating facial redness and superficial blood vessels.
+These lasers specifically targets hemoglobin, the major component of red blood cells.
 Thermal energy from the laser causes the blood vessel to collapse and fade naturally with time.

-Benefits of Rosacea Treatment with the Pulsed Dye Laser
+Benefits of Rosacea Treatment with the Pulsed Dye and KTP Lasers

 Reduces facial redness and the appearance of blood vessels